mamarjan/gff3-pltools/README.md

 Note: this software is under active development!

-This is currently an early work in progress to create parallel GFF3 and GTF parallel tools for D and a Ruby gem which would let Ruby programmers use those tools from Ruby.
+This is currently an early work in progress to create parallel GFF3 and GTF parser library and tools in D.

 ## Installation